Senior Team Member

 "The Target spokesperson also said that employees are working slightly more hours on average this year than they were working three years ago. "businessinsider Today has this ...

-Leaked documents reveal details on Target's 'modernization' plan that store workers say has backfired spectacularlyA 54-page rollout guide was sent to store directors and executives in August of 2018 that outlined how to create a "culture of efficiency."www.businessinsider.com
+Leaked documents reveal details on Target's 'modernization' plan that store workers say has backfired spectacularlyA 54-page rollout guide was sent to store directors and executives in August 2018 and outlined how to create a "culture of efficiency."www.businessinsider.com

 Last.
 October.
 Before modernization was even rolled out in full.
 I'm sure they'll keep using that pic because it's a cheap way to get attention, but last October was approximately a lifetime ago in Target years.A backroom in a New Hampshire Target last October.
 Courtesy of an anonymous former Target employee